Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 decomposed systems,    Semantic of Modelling Languages, Model Based Artificial Intelligence, Smart Verification of UML and SysML Models.

-* Master level, optionally given in Summer (not each year)
+* Master level, optionally given in summer (not each year)
 * Mainly for Computer Science.

 {% include trennlinie.html %}